 This is a company which within just a matter of days was able to create some of the most robust and technologically advanced ventilators in the fight against Covid-19.
 While these were unprecedented times leading to unprecedented actions, this perfectly illustrates the flexibility and the world leading technology associated with McLaren Group.
 Second best is not an option!

-At the time of writing (September 2020), there were 3 jobs advertised for McLaren Sheffield location, showing that even in these difficult times, there is demand for technically skilled staff.
+Even during the lockdown, there were 1-3 jobs regularly advertised for McLaren Sheffield location, showing that even in these difficult times, there is demand for technically skilled staff.

 McLaren graduate scheme